wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-networks/includes/what-are-networks.md

-Anytime you use your smartphone or laptop to access the internet, you’re using a network to do it.
+Anytime you use your smartphone or laptop to access the internet, you're using a network to do it.
 Networks exist everywhere, from your home to your place of work, and the largest network of all is the internet.

-Whether it’s a network in your home, coffee shop, or at work, they all use a similar set of components to create a seamless infrastructure for your devices to effortlessly communicate with each other.
+Whether it's a network in your home, coffee shop, or at work, they all use a similar set of components to create a seamless infrastructure for your devices to effortlessly communicate with each other.
 Even the cloud or internet have their roots in the physical world.
-Networks have dozens of components that work together—the ones you’ve probably heard of are switches, routers, firewalls, and hubs.
-The list is far longer, but it’s worth calling out two:
+Networks have dozens of components that work together—the ones you've probably heard of are switches, routers, firewalls, and hubs.
+The list is far longer, but it's worth calling out two:

 - A **switch** is the cornerstone of every network on the planet, allowing multiple devices to connect and communicate with each other, forming an individual network.
 - The **router** allows different types of networks to talk to each other.